-Follow these 5 simple steps to map a face, to record face samples and to sync all data in a fully georeferenced format via the cloud.
+Follow these 5 simple steps to map a face, to record face samples and to share all data in a fully georeferenced format via the Rock Mapper Cloud.

 1. Capture photo ...